techgirldiaries/techgirldiaries/README.md

 ## 🚀 About Me

-**By day**, I’m a UK-based Computer Science student. **By night**, I explore GenAI, multi-agent systems, RAG architectures and technology that push the boundaries of what's possible.
-I believe the right AI tools can turn one person into the output of an entire team. **My mission:** to make AI development accessible and build faster than traditional systems.
+**By day**, I’m a UK-based Computer Science student. **By night**, I explore GenAI, multi-agent systems and RAG architectures.
+I believe the right AI tools can turn one person into the output of an entire team. **My mission:** to make AI development accessible, move faster than traditional systems and push the boundaries of what's possible in technology.

 - 🚺 GirlCode Ambassador and IBM Exclusive Student Speaker
 - 🔭 Currently building: Theia — a smart multi-agent RAG fraud intelligence system (and the foundation for future financial innovations)